sitamgithub-MSIT/SiteSleuth/README.md

 - `Dockerfile`: This file contains the Docker configuration for the project.
 - `.dockerignore`: This file contains the files to be ignored by Docker.
 - `.gitignore`: This file contains the files to be ignored by Git.
-- `.gcloudignore`: This file contains the files to be ignored by Google Cloud.
+- `.gcloudignore`: This file contains the files that Google Cloud will ignore.
 - `.env.example`: This file contains the environment variables required for the project.
 - `requirements.txt`: This file contains the required dependencies for the project.
 - `README.md`: This file contains the project documentation.